bitzesty/qae/README.md

 ![Logo](https://raw.githubusercontent.com/bitzesty/qae/master/public/logo.jpg) Queen's Awards for Enterprise
 ---------------------------

-"QAE" is the application which powers the application process for the Queen's Awards for Enterprise.
+"QAE" is the application which powers the application process for The Queen's Awards for Enterprise.

 ## Setup